flectra-hq/documentation-user/content/administration/install/install.rst

          $ sudo systemctl start flectra

 .. note::
-   At this moment, there is no nightly repository for the Enterprise Edition.
+   At this moment, there is no nightly repository for the Professional Edition.

 Distribution package
 ~~~~~~~~~~~~~~~~~~~~